 According to Hunt, 383 calls were made to OFD for medical and fire emergencies between 8:00 a.m on July 4 and 8:00 a.m. on July 5.

-How to clean fireworks from the streets
+How to dispose of used fireworks from the street

 Sean Maher, the public information officer for Oakland’s public works and transportation departments, says public works crews are in charge of debris removal from city streets.
 People are encouraged to call the fireworks tip line (510-238-2373), make a report online, or call 311 if they see piles of burned-out fireworks waste in their neighborhoods. ”We encourage our communities to be our eyes and ears on the neighborhood level, especially when they’re seeing issues that have the greatest need for clean up,” Maher said.